jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/configuration/AFC_UnitType_1.cfg.md

 #    Outer diameter of the spool in mm.
 Affects espooler assist logic
 empty_spool_weight: 190
 #    Default: 190
 #    Weight of the empty spool in grams.
-The value is pulled automatically if using spoolman.
+This value is pulled automatically if using spoolman.
 spool_weight: 1000
 #    Default: 1000
 #    Remaining filament weight in grams on spools.
-The value is pulled automatically if using spoolman.
+This value is pulled automatically if using spoolman.
 assist_max_motor_rpm: 500
 #    Default: 500
 #    Maximum motor RPM for the assist motor (N20).